 Oocyte cryopreservation entails important potential advantages for humanIVF, offering a less ethically disputable alternative to embryo cryopreservation,simplifying and making safer oocyte donation, and giving an opportunity forfertility preservation to women at risk of premature ovarian failure as...

-John D. Aplin, Asgerally T Fazleabas, Stanley R Glasser, Linda C Giudice
+Edited By John D. Aplin, Asgerally T Fazleabas, Stanley R Glasser, Linda C Giudice

 April 07, 2008